-If policy exceptions are required due to unforeseen or unique circumstances, the Travel Policy Violation Approval Form should be completed.
-The approvals will be determined on a case-by-case basis.
+If out of policy exceptions are required due to unforeseen or unique circumstances, the Travel Policy Exception Request Form should be completed.
+This form must be approved prior to booking any upgrades to Acela or a class of service on Amtrak other than coach.
+The approvals will be determined on a case by case basis.
 The approved form must be attached to the traveler's expense report.